 70% of 1RM will give you the appropriate weight.
 Eg, if 1RM is 50kg, the safe weight to use is 35kg, derived from 70% of 50kg.

-To find out what’s the maximum weight you can lift is to use a relatively lighter weight and lift it repetitively until exhaustion.
-If you are able to do it for more than 12 repetitions, the weight is too light and you should try to increase the weight.
+To find out what’s the maximum you can lift is to use a relatively lighter weight and lift it repetitively until exhaustion.
+If you are able to do it for more than 12 repetitions, it is too light and you should try to increasing it.
 If you can complete 12 repetitions or less, apply the following equation to determine your 1RM.

 RM = Weight × ( 1 + ( 0.033 × Number of repetitions ) )

 Increasing your weight is only 1 way of increasing your training intensity.
 Try varying it with number of repetitions.
 Bear in mind that the training intensity will also depend on your training goals to achieve better endurance or strength.
 Generally, endurance training involves higher repetitions using lesser weights, and strength training involves lower repetitions with heavier weights.